-There is however, a possibility that the construction area may also need to be widened slightly in some areas to accord with recommendations from the Panel Inquiry or to accommodate outcomes of the detailed design.
+There is however, a possibility that the construction area may need to be widened slightly in some areas.
 The objective in these instances would be to minimise landowner impacts and native vegetation losses.
-It is for this reason that the Planning Scheme Amendment exhibited with this EES is a draft only.
+In this case, there would be no additional properties acquired.
+There are a number of ways this might be achieved as described in the following sections.

-6.6.2 Protection of Hazards in Clear Zone
+6.7.2 Protection of Hazards in Clear Zone

-The clear zone either side of the traffic lanes is an area which is ideally kept clear of hazards and is within a recovery area beside a traffic lane required for run off road vehicles to stop safely or be brought under control.
+The clear zone either side of the traffic lanes is an area which is ideally kept clear of hazards and is within a recovery area beside a traffic lane required for run off road vehicles to stop safety or be brought under control.
 The construction area defined for the existing and new carriageways, as described above, includes clear zones which generally extend a minimum of 10m either side of the edge of the traffic lanes.
 For operational safety reasons these clear zones are to be free of hazards, such as trees or power poles, so existing trees would be removed or protected, and the power poles relocated.